herrynguyen1706/Spatial-transcriptomic-pipeline/README.md

-To make sure you can move along with me during the meeting please do the following before attending (instructions attached):
+To make sure you can move along with me during you analyze data please do the following before attending (instructions attached):
 1)	Create a folder in BOX named “LST” (case sensitive)
 a.
 Copy the data from the Box Folder I shared, to the new LST folder
 2)	Install R